Wedding Dash: Wedding Dash: Ready, Aim, Love! (2009)

-Wedding Dash 4-Ever
+Wedding Dash 4-Ever (2010)

 With the wedding between Joe and Quinn off, Quinn is planning the next reception when her mother, Lynn, stops by.
-She doesn't know that the wedding has been called off, and plans to help Quinn with her wedding.
+She doesn't know that the wedding has been called off, and plans to help Quinn with the planning.
 Quinn urges Flo to not tell Lynn the truth.
+The game ends with a surprise by Quinn's father, as he and Lynn renew their vows in an anniversary bonus level.
+In the end, Joe says he imagines his own wedding with Quinn like this when he sees Quinn's parents walking down the aisle.

-In this game, the player also helps with the seating at the Wedding Ceremony, and leads the after-reception conga line.
+In this game, the player also helps with the seating at the wedding ceremony, and leads the after-reception conga line.
 The player also has to help the newlyweds find things they have misplaced, and in return they will give the player a small token of their gratitude: a wedding present.
-The game ends with a surprise by Quinn's father as he and Lynn renew their vows on an anniversary bonus level.
-At the very end, Joe says he imagines his own wedding with Quinn like this when he sees Quinn's mother and father walking down the aisle.
-Quinn is also holding his hand while he says it.